 The conceptual masterplan of the new Pokhara airport is designed to the category 4D standard set by the ICAO, IATA and FAA.

-A 2.5km-long and 45m-wide runway with a 330m runway strip is planned to be built at the proposed Pokhara airport to support take-off and landing operations of big commercial aircraft such as Airbus A320, Boeing 737-700 series, and Boeing 757-200.
+A 2.5km-long and 45m-wide runway with a 330m runway strip is planned to be built at the proposed Pokhara airport to support the take-off and landing operations of commercial aircraft such as Airbus A320, Boeing 737-700 series and Boeing 757-200.

 A 1.2km x 23m parallel taxiway will be built from the runway central line on the north side.
 Two aircraft parking aprons each measuring 300m in length and 100m in width will be built for parking of up to five domestic or international aircraft.

-The airside infrastructure works will also include construction of two 182.5m-long and 23m-wide exit taxiways, access roads and aerodrome pavement.
+The airside infrastructure works will also include two 182.5m-long and 23m-wide exit taxiways, access roads and aerodrome pavement.

-Landside infrastructure will include the construction of 10,000² international terminal building, domestic terminal building with a floor area of 4,000m², and a 3,500m² customs and cargo building.
+Landside infrastructure will include a 10,000² international terminal building, a domestic terminal building with a floor area of 4,000m² and a 3,500m² customs and cargo building.

-The airport will also feature 2,500m² air traffic control tower and operation building, two security buildings, a 6,000m² domestic and international hangar, a 200m² administration building, car parking areas, an air navigation unit, a fuel storage facility, water supply facilities, and other utilities.
+The airport will also feature 2,500m² air traffic control tower and operations building, two security buildings, a 6,000m² domestic and international hangar, a 200m² administration building, car parking areas, an air navigation unit, a fuel storage facility, water supply facilities and other utilities.